-A dive computer makes breath hold sports safer, more enjoyable and helps to improve performance.
+A dive computer makes breath-hold sports safer, more enjoyable, and helps to improve performance.

-Freedivers were some of the first to start using Freedive computers for breath hold and over time the training and the safety side of freediving have trickled their way into spearfishing.
+Freedivers were some of the first to start using Freedive computers for breath-hold and over time, the training and the safety side of freediving have trickled their way into spearfishing.
 The need to understand how to dive deeper and safer has become increasingly important to the spearfishing community.

-So here’s some advice on why a dive computer is important as well as a little science behind breath hold training and how both work hand and hand.
+So here’s some advice on why a dive computer is important as well as a little science behind breath-hold training, and how both work hand and hand.

-If you hold your breath your body produces carbon dioxide (co2) the longer you hold it the more it produces.
-Our body is not a fan of co2, so if you have short surface intervals (time between dives) then you co2 keeps building up.
-Your dives become shorter and the high co2 could be one of the contributing factor to a possible SWB (“Shallow Water Blackout” basically you are unconscious underwater (this is by no means what any of us want) and this is where the Freedive computer comes into play, helping you manage yourself and your dives.
+When you hold your breath, your body produces carbon dioxide (CO2).
+The longer you hold your breath, the more CO2 is produced.
+Our body is not a fan of CO2, so if you have short surface intervals (time between dives), your CO2 keeps building up.
+Your dives become shorter and the high CO2 could be one of the contributing factors to a possible Shallow Water Blackout.
+Basically, you become unconscious underwater (this is by no means what any of us want) and this is where the Freedive computer comes into play - helping you prevent blackouts, and manage yourself and your dives.

 Dive time for recreational use